chanzuckerberg/czid-qa/README.md

-# IDseq QA
+# CZ ID QA
-Custom tools to QA new releases of gsnap, rapsearch, STAR, or any other bioinformatics tool used in the [IDseq pipeline.](https://github.com/chanzuckerberg/idseq-dag/)
+Custom tools to QA new releases of gsnap, rapsearch, STAR, or any other bioinformatics tool used in the [CZ ID pipeline.](https://github.com/chanzuckerberg/czid-dag/)

+This repo is formerly known as idseq-qa

 # Example use